sOvr9000/factorio-item-value-solver/README.md

 ## License

-This project is provided as-is for Factorio community use.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2024 sOvr9000

 ## Acknowledgments